gongahkia/wallop/README.md

 ### 2. Resemblance

-Any substantive similarity or resemblance to existing digital services, social platforms, or human behavioral patterns is purely coincidental and constitutes part of [`Wallop`](https://github.com/gongahkia/wallop)'s satirical methodology. [`Wallop`](https://github.com/gongahkia/wallop) therefore expressly disclaims any intentional reference to or imitation of any existing digital services, social platforms, or human behavioral patterns.
+Any substantive similarity or resemblance to existing digital services, social platforms, human behavioral patterns or actual persons is purely coincidental and constitutes part of [`Wallop`](https://github.com/gongahkia/wallop)'s satirical methodology. [`Wallop`](https://github.com/gongahkia/wallop) therefore expressly disclaims any intentional reference to or imitation of any existing digital services, social platforms, human behavioral patterns or persons.

 ### 3. User Acknowledgement